Safeguarding Adults Awareness Week

 There are different kinds of abuse and it can happen anywhere.
 Abuse occurs when someone exploits another person or treats them in a way that harms or hurts them.
 It can happen once or on multiple occasions.
 People who abuse are not always strangers.
 They can also be partners, relatives, a friend, neighbour or carer.

-- financial or material abuse
+- financial or material

 - modern slavery

-- organisational abuse
+- organisational or institutional